 For a macro with parameters, a storage mode line is required to describe the methods used to pass the parameters to the macro.
-Currently, for SH targets, all parameters are passed in registers for convenience.
-A storage mode line is also required if the macro generates a label.
+A storage mode line is also required if the macro includes a label.

-Every parameter name in the parameter-list must occur exactly once in a single storage mode line.
+Every parameter name in the parameter-list must occur exactly once in a storage mode line.
 The form of the storage-mode-line is:

-reg
+reg or ureg